elonen/ldap_authz_proxy/README.md

 if a user is authorized to access some resource, _after_ said user has been authenticated by some other means (Kerberos, Basic auth, Token, ...).

+Optionally, it can also return user attributes (such as name, email, etc) to Nginx in HTTP headers.

-Technically it's a small HTTP server that reads usernames from request headers and performs configured LDAP queries with them, returning status 200 if query succeeded or 403 if it failed; an HTTP->LDAP proxy of sorts.
+Technically it's a small HTTP server that reads usernames from request headers and performs configured LDAP queries with them, returning status 200 if query succeeded or 403 if it failed; an HTTP<>LDAP proxy of sorts.
 Nginx can auth against such a thing with the ´auth_request` directive.
 Results are cached for a configurable amount of time.